Enter our Habitat at Home Photo Contest!

 Conserving Carolina will be recognizing outstanding entries with online shout-outs throughout the contest period.
 You don’t have to be a world-class photographer to earn a shout-out.
-We’ll be giving shout-outs to entries that are great examples of any of these criteria:
+Our staff will be giving shout-outs to entries that impress us as:

-- Outstanding Habitat at Home projects: Show us what you’re doing to improve habitat where you live.
+- Great Habitat at Home projects: Show us what you’re doing to improve habitat where you live.
 This can include before-and-after pictures; “before” pics may be taken prior to the contest timeframe.

-- Extraordinary Wildlife: Capture a visit from an animal that is rare, unusual, or impressive.
+- Special Wildlife Encounters: Capture a visit from an animal that is rare, beautiful, unusual, or impressive.

-- Outstanding Video Entry: Show us wildlife in action.
+- Outstanding Video Entries: Show us wildlife in action.